dask/distributed/docs/source/task-launch.rst

 results and are free to compute other tasks.
 This can deadlock the cluster if every scheduling slot is running a task and they all request more tasks.

+To avoid this deadlocking issue we can use :py:func:`secede
+<distributed.secede>` and :py:func:`rejoin <distributed.rejoin>`.
+These
-To avoid this deadlocking issue we can use :py:func:`distributed.secede` and :py:func:`distributed.rejoin`.
-These functions will remove and rejoin the current task from the cluster respectively.
+functions will remove and rejoin the current task from the cluster respectively.

 .. code-block:: python